siavash79/PixelXpert/README.md

 - @topjohnwu for Magisk
 - @rovo89 for Xposed
 - Team LSPosed
 - Team EvolutionX (Specially @kdrag0n).
-Some of the mods are based on their work
+Some of the mods are inspired from their work
 - apsun@github for remote-preferences
 - @nijel8 for double-tap to wake